Alok-Pal/frontend/README.md

 Assignment
 !!!!"I have used MongoDB as the database for this project.
 After cloning the repository, you are required to set up the MongoDB database credentials and configure the (ACCESS_TOKEN_SECRET_KEY, PORT, APP_KEY) environment variables.
-Then, run npm i to install the necessary dependencies. also use npx prisma generate
+Then, run npm i to install the necessary dependencies. also use npx prisma generate in (backend)

 1. I have created three pages: Register, Login, and a Table page where all the tasks added by users are fetched.